Haym Salomon: Early life and education

-Haym Salomon was born in 1740 in Leszno, Poland, to a Sephardic Jewish family descended from Spanish and Portuguese Jews who gradually migrated to Poland following Ferdinand and Isabella's expulsion of the Jews from Spain in 1492.
-Although most Jews in Central and Eastern Europe spoke Yiddish (Judeo-German), it is alleged that because Salomon left Poland with his family while still young, he could not read and write Yiddish.
-(Spanish Jews, or Sephardim, typically spoke Ladino, a language based on Hebrew and Spanish, rather than Yiddish.)
+Haym Salomon was born on April 7, 1740 in Leszno, Polish–Lithuanian Commonwealth to a Sephardic Jewish family descended from Spanish and Portuguese Jews who gradually migrated to Poland following the expulsion of Jews from Spain in 1492.
+Although most Jews in Central and Eastern Europe spoke Yiddish, it has been claimed that because Salomon left Poland with his family while he was still young, he could not read and write Yiddish; Sephardic Jews typically spoke Judaeo-Spanish (Ladino), a language based on Hebrew and Spanish, rather than Yiddish.
 In his youth, he studied Hebrew.

 During his adult travels in Western Europe, Salomon acquired a knowledge of finance and fluency in some of the languages of the day.
-He returned to Poland in 1770 but left for England two years later in the wake of the Polish partition.
-In 1775, he immigrated to New York City, where he established himself as a financial broker for merchants engaged in overseas trade.
+He returned to Poland in 1770 but left for England two years later in the wake of the First Partition of Poland in 1772.
+In 1775, he immigrated to New York City, where he established himself as a financial broker for American merchants engaged in overseas trade.

 Revolutionary activity

 Sympathizing with the Patriot cause, Salomon joined the New York branch of the Sons of Liberty.
-In September 1776, he was arrested as a spy.
-The British pardoned him, but detained him for 18 months on a British boat as an interpreter for Hessian soldiers, German troops employed by the British.
-Salomon used his position to help prisoners of war from the Continental Army escape, encouraged the Hessians to desert the war effort, and collaborated with Hercules Mulligan and Cato to carry out other espionage activities.
+In September 1776, he was arrested by the British as a spy, but quickly pardoned.
+However, the British authorities detained him for 18 months on a boat as an interpreter for Hessian troops, since Salomon could speak German.
+Salomon used his new position to help prisoners of war from the Continental Army escape, encouraged Hessian troops to desert, and collaborated with Hercules Mulligan and Cato to carry out other acts of espionage.
 In 1778 Salomon was arrested again, convicted of espionage, and sentenced to death.
-Again, he escaped, making his way with his family to the revolutionary capital in Philadelphia.
+He eventually escaped and made his way with his family to Philadelphia, where the Continental Congress was located.

 Financing of the American Revolutionary War

-Once resettled, Salomon resumed his activities as a broker.
-He became the agent to the French consul as well as the paymaster for the French forces in North America.
-In 1781, he began working extensively with Robert Morris, the newly appointed Superintendent for Finance for the Thirteen Colonies.
+Once resettled in Philadelphia, Salomon resumed his activities as a broker.
+He became the agent to the French consul as well as the paymaster for all French forces in North America.
+In 1781, he began working extensively with Robert Morris, the newly appointed Superintendent of Finance of the United States.